Frederick Broome: Governor of Western Australia, Barbados and Trinidad

 Sir Frederick and two leading members of the Western Australian legislature travelled to England in December 1889 to give evidence before a select committee of the House of Commons, to which, early in the session of 1890, the Constitution Bill was referred.
 Much to the surprise of the London press, the committee reported in favour of the bill and of the transfer of all lands to the colony.

 Consequently, the British Parliament passed a bill for the whole of the lands of the vast territory—1,060,000 square miles—to be freely handed over to the legislature of Western Australia, which thus obtained its new constitution on the same basis as the other colonies of the continent, there being no opposition to the bill in the House of Lords.
 Broome finally left Western Australia in December 1889, on a mission to England in connection with the Constitution Bill, and his tenure as governor ended in September 1890.
-One source states "Disputes with his senior officials tarnished Broome’s reputation in the Colonial Office.
+One source states "Disputes with his senior officials tarnished Broome's reputation in the Colonial Office.

 Broome was transferred to serve as acting governor of Barbados in the West Indies and, in July 1891, was appointed governor of Trinidad.
+Broome Street in Woodbrook, a suburb of Port of Spain, Trinidad, is named after him.

 He died in London in 1896 and was buried on the eastern side of Highgate Cemetery.